Mars7383/lightshot-server/README.md

 In ``config.json``:
 ```
 listenPort => Port to listen to (80 is recommended)
-uploadDir => Where to temporarily store screenshots (they will be deleted after uploading to pays.host)
+uploadDir => Where to temporarily store screenshots (they will be deleted after uploading to upload.systems)
-key => Your pays.host key
+key => Your upload.systems key
 ```
 ## Client Configuration